 school administrators and teachers alike.

 Though Long Wharf’s education

 programs are available to schools and educators statewide, the majority of

-teachers and 81% (2,123) of Student Theatre Series students came from the
+students, and 79% (1,329) of In-School Residency students came from the twenty

 that assess the effectiveness of the elements of each program.
 If